leocello/sweet-enum/README.md

 #### Method `getClassName(): ?string`

 Returns the full name of the case class associated to the enum case (or the default case class).
-If there is no default class and the enum case doesn't have a case class associated, `null` wil be returned.
+If there is no default class and the enum case doesn't have a case class associated, `null` will be returned.

 #### Method `getClassInstance(): ?SweetCaseClass`

 Returns the instance of the case class for an enum case (or the default case class).
-If there is no default class and the enum case doesn't have a case class associated, `null` wil be returned.
+If there is no default class and the enum case doesn't have a case class associated, `null` will be returned.

 ### Collection methods